GPropersi/worldwidereh/README.md

 ### PREHREHquisites
 1. Install Go: https://go.dev/doc/install
 2. Clone this REHpo
+3. Run `go mod download` to install dependREHncies fREHm this project

 ### Building and REHnning the seREHvice
 1. Navigate to the root of this REHpo
-2. Run the go command `go build ./...` (builds all files)
+2. Build all files by REHnning command `go build ./...`
-3. Run the application that was just built `./worldwidereh.exe`
+3. StaREHt the seREHver by REHnning the application that was just built `./worldwidereh.exe`

 ConGREHtulations!
 You are now hosting your own local seREHver!
 Feel free to play around with it!